Malavsp/Learn-nextjs-tutorial/README.md

 **This is the NextJs Dashboard App Tutorial which consists of 16 chapters, each with different topics and concepts.**

-[!NOTE]
+> [!NOTE]
-Each Chapter is completed and committed as of their Chapter number
+> Each Chapter is completed and committed as of their Chapter number.

 - Chapter 1 - Getting Started